 Anyway once it gets to their warehouse, it will show up as shipments received and they will send you periodic emails letting you know when your items are being processed.
 In the meantime usually a consigner rep will call and email you to see if you have any questions (I avoided all their calls but they’re readily available through email).
 So if anything doesn’t meet their standard (clothing with stains or jewelry that’s either too scratched up, made of less than 14K gold, or made from sterling silver—they only take brand name jewelry made of sterling silver like Tiffany’s) they will take the time to ship the item back to you for free.

 Also they set all the prices so just be prepared to be low-balled.
 And yes sometimes the prices don’t make sense (but that means as a TRR buyer you can snag some real deals).
 But if these are items you wouldn’t have been able to sell yourself anyway, getting anything for them would be a win right?

-If you’re still interested, part 2 will be next and it will detail their commission structure, some of the difficulties I’ve had with them, and how it compares to selling with Fashionphile.
+If you’re still interested, part 2 is here and it details their commission structure, some of the difficulties I’ve had with them, and how it compares to selling with Fashionphile.